jammastergirish/Readwise2Roam/README.md

 ## To use

+(I'll soon set up a nice frontend for this at readwise2roam.com where users can upload their CSV, have the file parsed and MD files generated to then be downloaded in a ZIP file.)

 Download/clone `readwise2roam.php` to a new directory (which will eventually be filled with MD files so you don't want this on your desktop!).

 Go to Readwise and click on `Account Settings` then `Export Your Data` and download the CSV file to the same new directory.